zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 But Anna tells him – “Just my eyebrows and my . . . ” “Eyebrows” (eyebrows) are the thin rows of hair that grow above your eyes.
 Wo men sometimes pluck the hairs out of their eyebrows, I’m told, in order to make them look better.
 This is not something that most men do.
 I certainly would not d o that.
 I cut my eyebrows sometimes, but I don’t pluck them.
 Once again, I’m not used to that kind of pain the way women are, I guess.

 Giorgio doesn’t want to know what other hairs Anna plucks.
 He tells her “Stop!
 I don’t need to know the ins and outs of your persona l grooming.”
 The expression “the ins (ins) and outs (outs)” refers to the detai led information about something, the specific information about something.
 In this c ase, it’s the ins and outs of personal grooming.
-“Grooming” (grooming) comes from  the verb “to groom,” which means to take care of something in terms of t he physical cleanliness and appearance of it.
+“Grooming” (grooming) comes from  the verb “to groom,” which means to take care of something in terms of the physical cleanliness and appearance of it.

 So, “personal grooming” would be taking care of you rself – washing yourself, cutting your hair, shaving, and so forth.
 All the c razy things that women do.
 Anna says, “You are going to introduce me to your brothe r, aren’t you?
 Your very handsome brother?”
 Anna is explaining why she needs  to do all of this personal grooming.
 It is apparently because Giorgio is going  to introduce her to Giorgio’s brother.
 “To introduce someone” to someone else mea ns to take someone and have them meet someone that you know.